-Automated survey actions allow you to create 2D or 3D models of an area.
+Automated survey actions - sometimes referred to as mapping missions - allow you to create 2D or 3D models of an area.

 Surveys consist of a Speed, an Altitude, a Ground Sampling Distance (GSD), and Gimbal Angle.
 Altitude and GSD are linked.